DNSSEC vs. Elastic Load Balancers: the Zone Apex Problem

 A multi-tier alias and DNSSEC architecture flowchart.

-Side note: You can see the script that we wrote to request the AXFR from the master server and compare its contents to the current slave server zone file on Github.
+Side note: You can see the script that we wrote to request the AXFR from the master server and compare its contents to the current secondary server zone file on Github.
 It’s quite simple, and relies on straightforward zone management features already built into the PowerDNS software.
-This script is no longer necessary, but was developed as a precaution against the possibility of a failed AXFR “emptying” the zone on the slave server.
+This script is no longer necessary, but was developed as a precaution against the possibility of a failed AXFR “emptying” the zone on the secondary server.
 In the released version of PowerDNS 4.0.0, a standard zone slaving configuration has this protection enabled automatically.

 But What About Wildcards?